jonnonz1/nz-statute-book/acts/public/2006/coroners-act-2006.md

     (ii) that was medically unexpected:
   (d) the death of a woman that occurred while the woman was giving birth, or that appears to have been a result of the woman being pregnant or giving birth:
   (e) a death in official custody or care:
-  (f) a death in relation to which no doctor has given a doctor's certificate (as defined in section 2(1) of the Burial and Cremation Act 1964).
+  (f) a death in relation to which there has not been given a certificate of cause of death (as defined in section 2(1) of the Burial and Cremation Act 1964).
 (3) For the purposes of subsection (2)﻿(b) and (c), a death is medically unexpected if it would not reasonably have been expected by a health practitioner who—
   (a) was competent to carry out the procedure, or administer the anaesthetic, in question; and (b) had knowledge of the dead person’s medical condition before the procedure began.